 By 1999, eBay had become America’s leading auction site and was expanding into new global markets.
-With its eyes on Japan, eBay replicated their US model, bought a local domain, and translated their site into Japanese.
+With its eyes on Japan, eBay replicated its US model, bought a local domain, and translated its site into Japanese.

 Three years after launching, dire performance forced eBay to pull out.

 Aside from strong local competition, eBay’s failure was due to a limited understanding of the cultural differences between America and Japan—differences that ultimately deterred users from engaging with the service.
 For instance, acutely risk-averse Japanese customers were required to submit credit card information immediately at signup, resulting in a high rate of abandonment.

 Expanding into foreign markets is often an effective strategy for corporations growing their international presence.
 Yet, even large multinationals can fail to understand the value of adapting to cultural and linguistic variations.
 Identifying cultural differences is vital to cross-cultural design.

 UX leaders Elisa M. del Galdo and Jakob Nielsen point out in their book International User Interfaces, that “it is no longer enough to simply offer a product translated in ten to twenty different languages.
 Users also want a product that acknowledges their unique cultural characteristics and business practices.”

 Across the globe, people behave and interact differently based on the culture in which they belong.
 Dutch social psychologist Geert Hofstede identified six aspects of cultural differences in his Cultural Dimensions Theory:

 - Power distance: the degree in which a society accepts a hierarchical order (high power distance) versus a flat hierarchy (low power distance).